552135371/software_development_project/README.md

 - Implement 5 machine learning methods - SVM, K-NN, Neural Network, Decision Tree and Random Forest to build models for predicting "redshif" in the field of astronomy.
 - Use MAE, RMSE, Accuray as evaluation metrics to compare the correctness of each method.
 - Visualize predictions - original values for each method.
 2. Input: Data set used to measure redshift.
-(The given dataset is over 25MB which is NOT able to be uploaded.
-The link of dataset is https://durhamuniversity-my.sharepoint.com/personal/fvhv46_durham_ac_uk/Documents/Attachments/match_COSMOS_99_with_err(1).csv)
+(As the dataset is not allowed to be shared publicly, the link for applying access is https://durhamuniversity-my.sharepoint.com/personal/fvhv46_durham_ac_uk/Documents/Attachments/match_COSMOS_99_with_err(1).csv)

 2. Output:
 - MAE, RMSE and Accuracy scores of each machine learning method.